Sadman-26/AI-Assistant-Chatbot-10MS-/README.md

 - **Generic Responses**: Some responses may be generic for complex questions
 - **Chunk Dependencies**: Heavily depends on document chunk quality
 - **Context Limitations**: May miss broader context in complex queries

+# Do the results seem relevant?
+If not, what might improve them (e.g. better chunking, better embedding model, larger document)?

 ### Potential Improvements